Daryl Dike: 2021 season

-Having missed the first part of the season while finishing his Barnsley loan before joining up with the United States national team, Dike eventually made his 2021 season debut for Orlando as a second half substitute on June 19 in a 3–2 win over Toronto FC.
+Having missed the first part of the season while finishing his Barnsley loan before joining up with the United States national team, Dike eventually made his 2021 season debut for Orlando as a second-half substitute on June 19 in a 3–2 win over Toronto FC.
 He started the following game, scoring twice in a 5–0 victory against San Jose Earthquakes.
 He made a further two appearances before again leaving on international duty at the 2021 CONCACAF Gold Cup.
 He missed five games due to the tournament and returned with a shoulder injury and tendinitis, forcing him to miss a further five games including Orlando's continental debut in the 2021 Leagues Cup.
-With the team struggling to stay above the playoff line from early August, Dike started slow on his return to the side - scoring and assisting once (both in a 3–2 victory over Columbus Crew) in five games.
+With the team struggling to stay above the playoff line from early August, Dike started slow on his return to the side - scoring and assisting once (both in a 3–2 victory over Columbus Crew on September 4) in five games, of which the goal saw him awarded Goal of the Week.
 He eventually found form, scoring in three consecutive games for the second time in his pro career.
 The streak notably included a penalty as Dike took duties away from veteran Portugal international Nani who had failed to convert the previous game, Orlando's third miss on five attempts in 2021.
 In October, it was announced that Dike was ranked #2 behind only Ricardo Pepi on the annual MLS 22 Under 22, up from #10 on the previous year's list.

 West Bromwich Albion

 On January 1, 2022, Dike signed for West Bromwich Albion of the English EFL Championship on a four-and-a-half-year contract for an undisclosed fee.
 On January 16, Dike made his debut for West Bromwich Albion, coming on as a substitute in a 1–0 loss to Queen's Park Rangers.
-He scored his first goal for the club on 12 December 2022 in a 2–1 win against Sunderland.
+During his first start against Peterborough United, Dike sustained a hamstring injury which ruled him out for the remainder of the season.
+He scored his first goal for the club on December 12, 2022, in a 2–1 win against Sunderland.

+During a league game against Stoke City on April 15, 2023, Dike suffered an Achilles tendon injury in his right leg which ruled him out for nine months.

+On February 10, 2024, just over a month after his return, Dike suffered a left leg injury and was carted off during a 2–2 draw against Ipswich Town.
+Manager Carlos Corberan stated after the match that the injury was "similar" to the one Dike suffered in 2023.
+On February 12, it was confirmed that Dike has ruptured his left Achilles tendon, and would miss the remainder of 2024.

+It would be an entire year before Dike played again for West Brom, making his return as a 77th-minute substitute against Millwall on February 15, 2024.
+He would start and score in his first league game in over 2 years on May 5, 2025, in a 5–3 win against Luton Town.